AndresMpa/babylon/reactRedux/README.md

 This is a small, fast and scalable bearbones state-management solution using simplified flux principles.
 Has a comfy API based on hooks, isn't boilerplatey or opinionated.

+# Immutability

+Redux requires to maintain some short of status quo it needs it to work Redex'll update the UI only with something change, so it's necessary to work under that principle